SevenShepherd/SevenShepherd.github.io/_posts/2022-11-08-true-christian.markdown

 </blockquote>

-The **evidence** of your salvation by Grace is proven by the way that you live, and works are the byproduct of salvation, not it's cause.
-A true Christian does not practice sin, but a christian going through sanctification can make mistakes.
+The **evidence** of your repentance, which is the natural outcome of your salvation by Grace is proven by the way that you live, and works are the byproduct of salvation, not it's cause, which is by Grace alone.
+A true Christian does not practice sin, but a christian going through sanctification can make mistakes, and even backslide.

 If a Christian's life is devoid of the fruit of the Holy spirit (Gal 5:22-23), and instead is full of the works of the flesh (Gal.
 5:19-21), they have likely fooled themselves (James 1:22), becoming false professors (2Pe 2:21-22).

 In this article we examined the difference between lip service (Tit 1:16; Is 29:13; Mt 15:8) and justification.
 One path lead to the practice of sin (1Jn 3:9-10) and the other to soteriological sanctification (Phil 2:12).

-So in conclusion, let us not give unrepentant sinners false hope; rather, let us declare the whole counsel of God: “You must be born again” (Jn 3:7).
+So in conclusion, let us not give unrepentant sinners false hope; rather, let us declare the whole counsel of God: *“You must be born again”* (Jn 3:7).

 <!--